Forecasting: Applications

 Forecasting has applications in a wide range of fields where estimates of future conditions are useful.
 Depending on the field, accuracy varies significantly.
 If the factors that relate to what is being forecast are known and well understood and there is a significant amount of data that can be used, it is likely the final value will be close to the forecast.
 If this is not the case or if the actual outcome is affected by the forecasts, the reliability of the forecasts can be significantly lower.

 Climate change and increasing energy prices have led to the use of Egain Forecasting for buildings.
 This attempts to reduce the energy needed to heat the building, thus reducing the emission of greenhouse gases.
 Forecasting is used in customer demand planning in everyday business for manufacturing and distribution companies.

 While the veracity of predictions for actual stock returns are disputed through reference to the efficient-market hypothesis, forecasting of broad economic trends is common.
 Such analysis is provided by both non-profit groups as well as by for-profit private institutions.

-Forecasting foreign exchange movements is typically achieved through a combination of chart and fundamental analysis.
+Forecasting foreign exchange movements is typically achieved through a combination of historical and current data (summarized in charts) and fundamental analysis.
 An essential difference between chart analysis and fundamental economic analysis is that chartists study only the price action of a market, whereas fundamentalists attempt to look to the reasons behind the action.
 Financial institutions assimilate the evidence provided by their fundamental and chartist researchers into one note to provide a final projection on the currency in question.

 Forecasting has also been used to predict the development of conflict situations.
 Forecasters perform research that uses empirical results to gauge the effectiveness of certain forecasting models.
 However research has shown that there is little difference between the accuracy of the forecasts of experts knowledgeable in the conflict situation and those by individuals who knew much less.
-Similarly, experts in some studies argue that role thinking - standing in other people's shoes to forecast their decisions - does not contribute to the accuracy of the forecast.
+Similarly, experts in some studies argue that role thinking — standing in other people's shoes to forecast their decisions — does not contribute to the accuracy of the forecast.

 An important, albeit often ignored aspect of forecasting, is the relationship it holds with planning.
 Forecasting can be described as predicting what the future will look like, whereas planning predicts what the future should look like.
 There is no single right forecasting method to use.
 Selection of a method should be based on your objectives and your conditions (data etc.).
-A good place to find a method, is by visiting a selection tree.
+A good way to find a method is by visiting a selection tree.
 An example of a selection tree can be found here.

 Forecasting has application in many situations: